WooGenome/awesome-bioinformatics/README.md

 awesome-bioinformatics
 ======================

-A curated list of awesome Bioinformatics databases,libraries,tooboxes, pipelines and softwares
+A curated list of awesome Bioinformatics databases, softwares, libraries, toolboxes, pipelines, books, courses, tutorials and more.
+If you just want a software list maybe wikipedia is better : http://en.wikipedia.org/wiki/List_of_sequence_alignment_software .

 TODO: Need your contribution !